jonasacres/easysafe-doc/README.md

 The DHT protocol is stateless, and also very size constrained.
 At present, DHT messages are limited to a maximum size of 508 bytes.
 Using an ephemeral key would consume additional space in the packet, and require a significant increase in the CPU load created by the protocol due to the extra Diffie-Hellman operation.

 ### What is the purpose of encrypting RevisionTags?
 Seed peers must be able to receive RevisionTags so they can be relayed to read-access peers.
-If the revision tags were not encrypted, the seed peers would gain unnecessary insight into the structure of the archive.
+If the revision tags were not encrypted, the seed peers would gain unnecessary insight into the structure of the filesystem.

 ### Why does taggedEncrypt do encrypt-then-MAC instead of an AEAD cipher?
 The resulting tag would not be verifiable by seed peers, who do not possess the symmetric key used to produce the ciphertext.
 The MAC is calculated using a key derived from the seed root.
 Using an AEAD cipher in addition to this MAC would be an additional CPU cost, when authenticity and integrity are already guaranteed.